 Students in our program have a major professor who serves as an advisor and mentor.
 Please review the research expertise for all faculty members and carefully consider with whom you would like to work within the Clinical-Community Program.
 Your research interests and suggested mentor should be explained in the personal statement.

-Admission to our program is based on scholastic achievement, prior research experience, research interests, and the Graduate Record Exam (GRE) scores.
+Admission to our program is based on scholastic achievement, prior research experience and research interests.
 Admission is very competitive.
 Research experience and fit with a faculty member are especially important.
 Please review the research expertise of faculty members in the Program, and carefully consider whom you would like to work with.
 Your personal statement should reflect your research interests and fit with potential mentors.
 You are strongly advised to contact potential faculty mentors to inquire about fit and lab openings before you apply.

 The University of South Carolina is an affirmative action, equal opportunity institution.
 Minorities and members of other historically under-represented groups in our field are strongly encouraged to apply.
 Applications completed by December 1st will be given full consideration.
 Applications should be submitted on-line at the Graduate School of the University of South Carolina.

 Admission to the quantitative PhD concentration is based on an inclusive evaluation of the prospective student’s profile.
 We consider one’s traditional academic record, prior relevant experience, and fit with faculty mentor in evaluating files.
 Applicants are encouraged to contact prospective faculty mentors prior to submitting an application (to learn more about the faculty member’s current research and to assess match potential) and are advised to discuss fit with identified mentors in the personal statement.
 Competitive applicants often have prior research experience in quantitative study or have completed prior quantitative classwork of some kind.
 The University of South Carolina is an affirmative action, equal opportunity institution.
 We strongly encourage minorities and members of other historically under-represented groups in our field to apply.